Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *Design attribute: name (4.6.2.1), type (4.6.2.2), purpose (4.6.2.3), dependencies (5.5.2.1), and resources.
 These attributes should be provided for all design entities.*

 ##### 5.5.2.1 Dependencies Attribute
+*A description of the relationships of this entity with other entities.
+The dependencies attribute identifies the uses or requires the presence of relationship of an entity.
+This attribute is used to describe the nature of each interaction including such characteristics as timing and conditions for interaction.
+The interactions involve the initiation, order of execution, data sharing, creation, duplicating, usage, storage, or destruction of entities.*

 #### 5.5.3 Example Languages
 ### 5.6 Information Viewpoint
 #### 5.6.1 Design Concerns